serge-ouedraogo/Converting-Users-to-Customers/README.md

 ### Conversion Rate
-The goal here is to build a model that predicts conversion rate and, based on the model, come up with ideas to improve revenue.
+The goal here is to build a model to identify features that are good predictor onconversion rate and, based on the model, come up with ideas to improve revenue.
 From EDA it appears the feature total_page_visited is a good indicator of conversion rate.

 ### Data
     country : user country based on the IP address